shotamatsuda/Token/README.md

 `join` | string | Specifies the shape to be used at the corners of a contour.
 Possible values are: `miter`, `round` and `bevel`. | `round`
 `align` | string | Specifies if the position of a contour moves by half a stroke width to right so that the stroked path aligns to the boundary of the original path at the left (`left`) or right (`right`). | `none`
 `filled` | boolean | Determines if a contour is filled (`true`) or stroked (`false`). | `false`

+## Stroking

+Stroking a Bézier curve is not as easy as it looks.
+Since a curve parallel to a Bézier curve cannot be represented as a Bézier curve, it needs a heuristic approach that gives a practical approximation.
+Among several algorithms and libraries such as [Fast, precise flattening of cubic Bézier path and offset curves](https://pdfs.semanticscholar.org/9679/e1295261d77cd9ef514b9c875953fe1d2c80.pdf), [FreeType Glyph Stroker](https://www.freetype.org/freetype2/docs/reference/ft2-glyph_stroker.html) or [QPainterPathStroker](http://doc.qt.io/qt-5/qpainterpathstroker.html), Token uses [Skia](https://skia.org)’s path stroker and set operations considering robustness and precision.

 ## Compiling